Fireplaces built By RL Sanborn Masonry

 In a New England climate the exterior masonry will be susceptible to the Harsh cold, heavy rains, snow, Ice, Frost heaves, Ice heaves, hail, sleet etc and must be built to withstand.

-Our aim is to build Fireplaces with the most efficient working mechanics as well as asthetics and durability.
-We choose to build our Fireplaces with Granite, Soap Stone, Brick and other natural masonry materials.
+Our aim is to build Fireplaces with the most efficient working mechanics as well as aesthetics and durability.
+We choose to build our Fireplaces with granite, soap stone, brick and other natural masonry materials.

-That all depends on the materials and size.
+Total costs depend on the choice of materials, size and location of the fireplace.
 Certainly brick is the least expensive way to go and do the job right.
 If you are thinking of field stone or granite think higher.
 Stone is not for everyone.
-There are alternatives such as veneers and Cultured stone.
+There are alternatives such as veneers and cultured stone.
 Cultured stone has become popular as an inexpensive alternative to stone.

 A brick Rumford can be built anywhere from $15,000 to $40,000 or more depending on the size of the firebox, the structural height and the foundation requirements which will vary depending on your current foundation.